photostructure/exiftool-vendored.js/README.md

 1.  **Best-of-class cross-platform performance and reliability**.

-    This is the module that [PhotoStructure](https://photostructure.com) uses for all metadata reading and writing.
+    This is the module that [PhotoStructure](https://photostructure.com) (and [500+](https://github.com/photostructure/exiftool-vendored.js/network/dependents) other projects) use for photo and video metadata reading and writing.

     Expect [an order of magnitude faster performance](#performance) than other Node.js ExifTool modules.